NSW Quality Framework for Disability Services

 NSW and National Disability Standards

-The NSW DSS form the basis of FACS's quality requirements for disability services and have been updated to reflect person-centred approaches and streamlined in line with the endorsed National Standards.
+The NSW DSS form the basis of DCJ's quality requirements for disability services and have been updated to reflect person-centred approaches and streamlined in line with the endorsed National Standards.
 See the Standards

 Key Performance Indicators (KPI) Guide